the-technat/WALL-E/docs/arch.md

 ## bootloader
 At the beginning of the tutorial I said that this installation is a UEFI installation and that I'm going to use systemd-boot as my bootloader.
 There are mutliple options depending on your preference and your setup.
 See [here](https://wiki.archlinux.org/index.php/Arch_boot_process) for more information on other options.

-First we initizalie the bootloader:
+First we initialize the bootloader:

 ```
 systemd-machine-id-setup
 bootctl --path=/boot install
 ```

 Now we need to create a bootloader entry.
-For this we need to know the UUID for the root device.
+For this we need to know the UUID for the root device (the partition mounted on `/`).
 We get it with the following command:

 ```
 uuid=$(blkid --match-tag UUID -o value /dev/sda2)
 ```

 Note that we don't get the UUID of the `root` logical volume but instead of the LUKS parttion.
-This is fine as we specify the root volume to be used in the bootloader entry.
+This is fine as we specify the LV to be used in the bootloader entry.

 So let's add an entry to our bootloader: